-According to the National Highway Traffic Safety Administration, “distracted driving” is a major menace on America’s roads, and the biggest distraction is using a cell phone while driving.
-In 2017, there were 2,935 fatal “distracted driving” crashes in America, and 14 percent of them involved a cell phone.
+According to the National Highway Traffic Safety Administration, distracted driving is a major menace on America’s roads, and the biggest distraction is using a cell phone while driving.
+In 2020, there were 3,142 fatal distracted driving crashes in America, which made up about 8%. of all road deaths during the year.
 It is estimated that cell phone use by drivers causes 1.6 million crashes per year and 390,000 injuries.
-Texting while driving turns out to be six times more likely than drunk driving to cause a crash.
+Text messaging while driving turns out to be six times more likely than drunk driving to cause a crash.

 States have moved broadly to limit cell phone use by drivers.
 As of April 2022, talking on a handheld cell phone while driving is banned in 30 states, the District of Columbia, and several U.S. territories.